 - CAPTCHA — One of the most effective methods to fight data harvesting is CAPTCHA (Completely Automated Public Turing Test to Tell Computers and Human Apart).
 It protects an ad hoc search against bots by displaying a code and tests that only humans can verify to ensure the user is not a bot.
 With Caspio, you can easily implement CAPTCHA on your search forms and prevent bots from collecting your data.

 - Access Control — Caspio Reports provide a built-in feature to create search criteria for authorizing access to database records.
 To be more specific, only records that match the search criteria can be accessed.
-Therefore, a bot cannot gain access to records that do not match the search criteria through the report.
+Therefore, data harvesting can be prevented because a bot cannot gain access to records that do not match the search criteria through the report.
 The same is true with Record Level Security, where you can set a limit on what a user can access down to each record in a database, which prevents either a human user or a bot from gaining access to any unauthorized records.

 - Complex IDs — Many databases use an auto-number or other sequential ID forms as database keys.
 If you have an Update Form or a pre-defined criteria Report based on a sequential ID, it’s very easy for a bot to cycle through all your records using the sequential IDs.
 Using a much more complex ID such as a GUID is one way to address this.
 In Caspio, you can easily generate random unique IDs in a hidden text field in a Submission Form as new records are created.
 Another method is to require two fields to bring up a record, such as an ID field combined with some other value.
 This way, the bot will have to correctly guess both fields in order to retrieve the record, making it more difficult to program.

-Last but not least, password-protecting your database isn’t designed specifically to prevent bots, but it does limit access to only authorized and trusted users and is another measure to protect your data from unauthorized access.
+Last but not least, password-protecting your database isn’t designed specifically to prevent data harvesting, but it does limit access to only authorized and trusted users and is another measure to protect your data from unauthorized access.

 If you’re interested in knowing more about how to implement security safeguards such as CAPTCHA using the Caspio platform, simply sign up for a free trial and try it for yourself.
 You can also request a project consultation to go over specific features.